cultuurnet/uit-documentatie/content/json-ld/latest/events/event-bookingavailability.md

 It is possible to set the bookingAvailability on top event level or on subEvent level:
 * **top event level**: for the whole event and all its subEvents (occurences).
 All subEvents will inherit the bookingAvailability from the top event level
-* **subEvent level**: for a one or multiple subEvent(s).
-The bookingAvailability on top event level will automtically be derived from the (different) bookingAvailability values on subEvent level.
+* **subEvent level**: for one or multiple subEvent(s).
+The bookingAvailability on top event level will automatically be derived from the (different) bookingAvailability values on subEvent level.

 ## Scope